Skarżyński: French military service

 arrived, escorted by Emperor Napoleon, to the palace in Fontainebleau, where he signed his abdication.

 German military service

 In the 1800s Fortunat Skarzynski served in the German Army in Reg Uhlan 4.

 Vinzent Skarzynski served in the Imperial German Army's Luftstreitkräfte during World War One.

 Ewald Skarzinski served in the Heer during World War Two.
 He was KIA in the initial stages of the Battle of France.

-U.S. military service

-Some descendants of the Skarzhinsky bloodline, served in the United States Armed Forces, but carry the surname of Brunett.

-During the Vietnam War, United States Marine Corps Corporal Donald Louis Brunett served at Da Nang as a combat engineer.

-During the Gulf War, U.S. Army Specialist Donald Richard Brunett served in Task Force 1-41 with the U.S. 2nd Armored Division(FWD).
-He was an artilleryman who served at the Battle of 73 Easting and the Battle of Norfolk.
-He was awarded an Army Achievement Medal and Certificate of Commendation for serving with distinction during combat operations.
-Don was the co-owner and Vice President of a warehousing and consulting company.

 Russian nobility

 When submitting documents (February 1686) for entering the genus into the Velvet Book, the pedigree of the Skarzhinsky family list was provided and the colonel of the Reitar system, Pyotr Grigorievich Skarzhinsky, submitted (April 1686) to the Ambassadorial Order for translation into Russian two "certified sheets" of Polish ambassadors and nobles about the Skarzhinsky gentry.
 In the same year, Pyotr Skarzhinsky filed a petition in which he asked to send translations from the "sheets" to the Chamber of genealogical affairs and attach them to the genealogy of the Skarzhinsky family, which was done (August 31, 1686).

 Coat of Arms of the Skarzhinsky Family.
 Original Image From Part 12 of the General Armorial From the Noble Families of the All Russian Empire.

 Viktor Viktorovich Skarzhinsky was a nobleman in St Petersburg, Russia 1869-1920.
 He owned a mansion on the English Embankment in central St Petersburg.

 The ancestors of this family owned an immovable estate in the Trotsky Voivodeship (1628) and were awarded various ranks by Polish kings for their services.
 Anthony-Alexander Skarzhinsky, who came from this family, entered the Russian service (1733) and, when he converted to the Orthodox faith, was called Mikhail Kazimirovich Skarzhinsky.
 He settled in the Poltava region.

 Skarżyński, who settled in the Rav Voivodeship.
 Of these, Alexander, Lovčij Brzezinski, owned the estates of Studzenice and Laziska (from 1755).

 Yuri Skarzhinsky, podstarosta Sochaczewski, was granted (1790) a knight of the Order of St. Stanislaus.

 The coat of arms of the Skarzhinsky family is included in Part 12 of the General Armorial of the Noble Families of the All-Russian Empire, page 68.